 The Birdsville Races

 The first race meeting was held in 1882 as an event for hack and stock horses with a few local spectators.
-The carnival now includes a 13-race program and prize money in excess of $170 000.
+The carnival now includes a 13-race program and and boasts prize money of $200,000.
 The Birdsville Cup is a much sought after trophy and is famous throughout the world.

 Situated three kilometres to the South East of the town the track itself is on a claypan alongside the sand dunes.
 The track is 2000m in circumference with the longest race, 1600m Birdsville Cup starting in the back straight.
 All starts are on the course proper with the exception of the 1000m, which starts from a chute.
 Birdsville is one of four tracks in Queensland that run anti-clockwise